qc2105/mDownloader/README.md

     a) Save information about a downloading task in a sqlite3 db until the user explicitly delete it.
     b) Interupted tasks can be recovered.
+    c) Change the default save path accordingly when the filename changes